Simple free star-autonomous categories and full coherence: Linkings

 For example, if $x:a\to b$ and $y:c\to c$ in $\A$, then

 is a linking from the upper to the lower shape.

 Composition is path composition, as in the discrete case, but simultaneously collecting labels along each path and composing them in $\A$.
 More precisely, if $l_1\ldots l_n$ is a path traversed during (underlying discrete) composition, resulting in the edge $\langle l_0,l_n\rangle$ in the (underlying discrete) composite, then: \begin{itemize} \item if every edge $\langle l_{i-1},l_{i}\rangle$ is labelled with a morphism $x_i$ in $\A$, the composite edge $\langle l_0,l_n\rangle$ is labelled by the composite $x_n\ldots x_1$ in $\A$, \item otherwise $\langle l_0,l_n\rangle$ is unlabelled. \end{itemize} Thus an edge in the composite is labelled iff every edge along the path giving rise to it is labelled.
-Here is an example of composition (where $c$ doubles as the identity $c\to c$):

-By the Unique Path Property (Proposition~\ref{upp}), composition is well-defined: there is no ambiguity in constructing the labels on the edges of a composite.
+Here is an example of composition: By the Unique Path Property (Proposition~\ref{upp}), composition is well-defined: there is no ambiguity in constructing the labels on the edges of a composite.
 Composition is associative since concatenation of paths is associative, and composition in $\A$ is associative.
 The identity linking has all labels identities in $\A$.

 \parag{Split star-autonomy} The split star-autonomous structure carries over from the discrete case.
 Labels on linking edges do not interfere: every label of a canonical map (associativity, symmetry or unit map) is an identity.